MonicaisHer/edgex-go/snap/README.md

 ### Developing the snap

-After building the snap from one of the above methods, you will have a binary snap package called `edgexfoundry_<latest version>_<arch>.snap`, which can be installed locally with the `--devmode` flag:
+After building the snap from one of the above methods, you will have a binary snap package called `edgexfoundry_<latest version>_<arch>.snap`, which can be installed locally with the `--dangerous` flag:

 ```bash
 sudo snap install --devmode edgexfoundry*.snap